 Online savings accounts offer some of the highest-yielding interest rates for consumers, but if you’re part of the millennial generation, chances are that you’re not taking advantage of them.
 Survey after survey tells us that millennials are risk averse to investing.
 It’s no wonder why.
 Many millennials grew up in the midst of the worst economic downturn since the Great Depression and are already weighed down by huge debt right after graduating from college.

-A recent UBS Investor Watch report found that millennials are the most fiscally conservative generation since the Great Depression.
+UBS Investor Watch report found that millennials are the most fiscally conservative generation since the Great Depression.
 About a third of the 4,165 investors surveyed describe their risk tolerance as conservative or somewhat conservative while millennials’ average asset allocation is extremely conservative.
 A peek inside the average millennial portfolio shows 52 percent is dedicated to cash compared to 23 percent for other investors.

 “Millennials seem to be permanently-scarred by the 2008 financial crisis,” said Emily Pachuta, head of investor insights at UBS Wealth Management Americas.
 “They have a Depression-era mindset largely because they experienced market volatility and job security issues very early in their careers, or watched their parents experience them, and it has had a significant impact on their attitudes and behaviors.”

 One of those millennials is 31-year-old Marie Alcid, a university curriculum planner from Oakland, Calif.
 Alcid said she believes the recession has driven millennials to want to save more money than previous generations.